open-rpa/docs/docs/openrpa/OpenRPA-Settings.md

 - **max_output_lines** Limit the amount of lines in the output window.
 The more lines that is allowed the bigger the performance impact on OpenRPA.
 Keep this as low as possible
 - **enable_analytics** Allow OpenIAP to collect anonymous usage data.
 - **log_to_file** If set to true, will log all tracing information to a file.
 This will add **alot** of overhead to OpenRPA, only use for troubleshooting.
+- **minimize_to_tray** If set to false will minimize to taskbar, if set to true will minmize to system tray, default is true
 - **properties** This object will contain all extension settings

 ## Local storage settings